nitrogency/omnibus3/README.md

 ## Installation
 Install the requirements using:
-`pip install -r requirements.txt`
-Then run the script with:
+`pip install -r requirements.txt`, then run the script with:
 `python omnibus-cli.py`

 That's it!